Flavia-MV/parallel-news-aggregator/README.md

 `IOException` raised while processing an individual source is captured and logged without preventing the remaining sources from being processed.

+For RSS sources, failed requests are retried automatically with exponential backoff.

+Each RSS source also has a configurable connection and read timeout so that an unavailable or slow server does not block indefinitely.

-This behavior is covered by automated tests using Mockito to simulate source failures.
+These behaviors are covered by automated tests using Mockito and a local HTTP server.

 ## Deduplication